crm416/crm416.github.io/_posts/2013-08-04-quizzler-hack.md

 ---
 layout: post
 title: "Quizzler: NLP-based Quiz Question Generation"
 date: 2013-08-04
 permalink: hack/
 ---

-# Quizzler

 <p style="color:rgb(130,130,130)">Update: Quizzler was built as my entry into the Facebook Summer of Hack Hackathon in August 2013 and was selected as the winning hack.
 Thanks to Facebook for hosting a great event.</p>